Asia98M/AnimeApp/README.md

    ```bash
    pip install -r requirements.txt
    ```
-4. Run the application in the terminal:
+4. Run the application:
    ```bash
    streamlit run main.py
    ```

+### Video Tutorial
+For a detailed walkthrough on how to add a new anime to the list, check out our video tutorial in the source folder.

 ## Contributions
 We welcome contributions to improve the app.
 Feel free to fork the repository and submit pull requests with enhancements or bug fixes.